akka/akka/CONTRIBUTING.md

 Follow these guidelines when creating public commits and writing commit messages.

-1. While working working in a feature branch or a PR branch for a long time it's useful that the work spans multiple commits, for safe points and simplify reviewing partial changes.
+1. While working in a feature branch or a PR branch for a long time it's useful that the work spans multiple commits, for safe points and simplify reviewing partial changes.
 When a PR is done it should be squashed into a single big commit which you write a good commit message for (like discussed in the following sections).
 For more info read this article: [Git Workflow](https://sandofsky.com/workflow/git-workflow/).
 Every commit should be able to be used in isolation, cherry picked etc.

 3. The first line should be a descriptive sentence what the commit is doing, including the ticket number (if any).
 It should be possible to fully understand what the commit does—but not necessarily how it does it—by just reading this single line.
 We follow the "imperative present tense" style for commit messages ([more info here](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)).
 It's encouraged to use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) prefixes, such as `feat:`, `fix:`, `perf:`, `build:`, `chore:`, `docs:`, but no need to use the scope syntax.